-¶401.
-An Elder Withdrawn from Church and

-Conference May Not Be Received Back into the Conference on His Ordination Parchments.-An elder in the Illinois conference, who had withdrawn from the church and conference and united with an organization not giving letters of dismissal, and who had since united with the Free Methodist Church on probation and was recommended for restoration to his former conference relation on his ordination parchments, the question was asked of the chair, "Can he be legally received on the parchments aforesaid?"
+¶395.
+An Elder Withdrawn from Church and Conference May Not Be Received Back into the Conference on His Ordination Parchments.-An elder in the Illinois conference, who had withdrawn from the church and conference and united with an organization not giving letters of dismissal, and who had since united with the Free Methodist church on probation and was recommended for restoration to his former conference relation on his ordination parchments, the question was asked of the chair, "Can he be legally received on the parchments aforesaid?"

-The president, W. A. Sellew, rendered the following decision in the case: "If this elder had come to us with a regular certificate of his standing as a Christian minister from the church organization to which he has belonged since he left us, we would be warranted in receiving him into full connection in the conference, as he holds our ordination papers as an elder.
-Now, as he cannot obtain such a certificate, because of the refusal of this organization to give such certificates, and not because of any fault or failure of conduct on his part, I decide he may be received into full connection in the conference on his ordination papers, and by vote of this conference."
+The president, W. A. Sellew, rendered the following decision in the case: "If this elder had come to us with a regular certificate of his standing as a Christian minister from the church organization to which he has belonged since he left us, we would be warranted in receiving him into full membership in the conference, as he holds our ordination papers as an elder.
+Now, as he cannot obtain such a certificate, because of the refusal of this organization to give such certificates, and not because of any fault or failure of conduct on his part, I decide he may be received into full membership in the conference on his ordination papers, and by vote of this conference adopting the resolution now before the conference."
 Decision disapproved.

-¶402.
-On Use of Instrumental Music in Sundayschools.-At the session of the New York Conference of 1903 the question was asked of the president, B. R. Jones: "Is it a violation of the Discipline of the Free Methodist Church to use instrumental music in our Sunday-schools?"
+¶ 396.
+On Use of Instrumental Music in Sunday-schools.-At the session of the New York conference of 1903 the question was asked of the president, B. R. Jones: "Is it a violation of the Discipline of the Free Methodist church to use instrumental music in the Sunday-schools of the church?"
 The president decided that it is.
 Decision sustained.